wallarm/product-documentation/docs/4.6/fast/en/qsg/test-run.md

 ![Viewing recorded baseline requests][img-view-recording-cloud]

->   #### Info:: The node readiness for the recording
+!!! info "The node readiness for the recording"
->
->   You should wait until you see the console output signalling that the FAST node named `DEMO NODE` is ready to record baseline requests for the test run named `DEMO TEST RUN`.
+    You should wait until you see the console output signalling that the FAST node named `DEMO NODE` is ready to record baseline requests for the test run named `DEMO TEST RUN`

->
->   If the node is ready to record the baseline request, you will see a similar message in the console output:
+    If the node is ready to record the baseline request, you will see a similar message in the console output:

->
->   `[info] Recording baselines for TestRun#N ‘DEMO TEST RUN’`
+    `[info] Recording baselines for TestRun#N ‘DEMO TEST RUN’`

->
->   The node will be able to generate a security test set based on the baseline requests only after this message is shown.
+    The node will be able to generate a security test set based on the baseline requests only after this message is shown.

 It is observable from the console output that the FAST node named `DEMO NODE` is ready for recording baseline requests for the test run named `DEMO TEST RUN`: